williammuff/djcityuserscript/README.md

 ## Features
 ### 1-Click & Bulk Downloads with auto rating
 The script allows for easily navigating the DJcity website.
-These download and auto rating features can be utilized.
 These download and auto rating features can be taken advantage of in many ways.
 I recommend using the keyboard (arrow keys) to navigate with this script.

 ### Playback and Download History
 The script will record a track has been played after 2 seconds of playing.
 The track itself will be grayed out if previously played.
 A download indicator will also be displayed if the song (any version) has been downloaded, this visual is a red line at the bottom of the track.